-Maca has long been used for its ability to boost mental performance.
+Maca has long been used for its ability to support Focus and Memory.
 To this day, native Peruvians often give their children maca to help them excel in school.
 There is research to support maca’s ability to provide cognitive support.

 A study on mice found that maca helped improve their memory.
 Multiple animal studies back up maca’s ability to enhance memory even with brain damage.
 In fact, a review of the literature found that maca could have extensive benefits for learning and memory.

 While the research so far is limited, these findings have exciting implications for memory support.
 Researchers have found that maca could potentially help improve cognition in even more severe memory issues, such as Alzheimer’s Disease.